Testing Many Restrictions Under Heteroskedasticity: Asymptotic size and power

 The alternative is additionally indexed by $\boldsymbol\delta$, which in standard parametric problems is typically fixed.
 However, fixed $\boldsymbol \delta$ is less natural here, as the dimension of $\boldsymbol\delta$ increases with sample size.
 Instead, we fix the limit of its Euclidean norm when scaled by $r^{1/4}$.
 This approach allows us to discuss different types of alternatives and how the numerosity of the tested restrictions affects the test's ability to detect deviations from the null.
-Specifically, note that when the deviation $\boldsymbol\delta$ is sparse, i.e., only a bounded number of its entries are non-zero, then the test has a non-trivial power against alternatives that diverge at a rate that is $r^{1/4}$ lower than when only a fixed number of restrictions is being tested.
+Specifically, note that when the deviation $\boldsymbol\delta$ is sparse, i.e., only a bounded number of its entries are non-zero, then the test has a non-trivial power against alternatives, {whose individual elements on average diverges} at a rate that is $r^{1/4}$ lower than when only a fixed number of restrictions is tested.
 This observation highlights the cost for the power of including many \textit{irrelevant} restrictions in the hypothesis.
-On the other hand, if $\boldsymbol\delta$ is dense, e.g., with all entries bounded away from zero, then the test can detect local deviations that on average shrink at a rate that is $r^{1/4}$ greater than the usual.
+On the other hand, if $\boldsymbol\delta$ is dense, e.g., with all entries bounded away from zero, then the test can detect local deviations, {in which an individual element on average shrinks} at a rate that is $r^{1/4}$ greater than the usual.
 This means that if the tested restrictions can be estimated at the parametric rate and they are all \textit{relevant}, then the test can detect deviations from the null of order ${n^{-1/2} r^{-1/4}}$.

 The following theorem states the asymptotic power under sequences of local alternatives of the form given in \eqref{DriftDGP} and discussed above.